xraypy/feff85exafs/src/GENFMT/README.md

 content `phase.bin` file was modified slightly, but in a way that should be both forward and backward compatible.

-The first line in `phase.bin` is not padded ASCII.
+The first line in `phase.bin` is not packed ASCII.
 Rather, it is a straight print of several integers.
 See https://github.com/xraypy/feff85exafs/blob/master/src/XSPH/wrxsph.f#L46